NeuronInnovations/neuron-bin/README.md

 2. do `chmod +x neuron-sdk-runner.sh`
-3. Fill up the blanks in the `.env` file
+3. Fill up the blanks in the `.env` file.
+You'll get them by creating a test account in explorer.neuron.com

 In either mac or linux run

-`./neuron-sdk-runnner.sh  linux amd64 -port=1232`
+./neuron-sdk-runner.sh linux amd64 -port=13043  -force-location='{"lat":33.0, "lon":0.0, "alt":0.0}' -radius=100 --buyer-udp-address=33.33.33.33:1234

+if you accidentally defined the wrong OS and archtecture delete the line "local-version" from the .env file to redownload with the correct parameters.